 The Office of Campus Activities facilitates transformational student experiences by creating a vibrant student life community where all students feel valued, connected, and successful.

-Through our programs, advising, and involvement opportunities, we aspire to the following ideals and actions…
+Through our programs, advising, and involvement opportunities, we commit ourselves to the following actions:

 Educate - We are leadership educators.
 We challenge students to think critically about their personal values and leadership opportunities while promoting educational risk-taking and critical reflection.